-- Three names offered by PRB

-- Select

-- One who has maturity

-- One who has a dominant audit practice

-- One whose practice matches your own

-- One who is likely to understand the spirit of PR, rather than one with other motivation
+- It is very important to get the right reviewer - Three names offered by PRB you have to choose one of them - You may even ask PRB for a reviewer from another location, if you pay his cost.
+Generally Meant for small town where everyone knows everyone and there may be concerns about confidentiality - Select - One who has maturity - One who has a dominant audit practice - One whose practice matches your own - One who is likely to understand the spirit of PR, rather than one with other motivation

-- Part A Profile of PU

-- Including client list

-- PU not obligated to reveal names, may provide unique code number

-- List is broken up into 12 categories by type of entity

-- Part B General Controls (Based on SQC 1)

-- Leadership responsibilities for quality within a firm

-- Ethical requirements (including independence)

-- Acceptance and continuance of client relationships and specific engagements

-- Human resources

-- Engagement performance

-- Monitoring
+- The Questionnaire is very important as the PU gives written assertions about its QCs in response.
+The reviewer will want to see evidence supporting these assertions during QC review - Part A Profile of PU - Including client list - PU not obligated to reveal names, may provide unique code number - List is broken up into 12 categories by type of entity - Part B General Controls (Based on SQC 1) - Leadership responsibilities for quality within a firm - Ethical requirements (including independence) - Acceptance and continuance of client relationships and specific engagements - Human resources - Engagement performance - Monitoring

-- Be honest, don't lie and don't exaggerate - Do your groundwork before replying - Prepare draft answers consult your people - Compile documentary evidence to support each of your answers to Part B General Controls - There may be several things you were required to do as per SQC 1 that you may not have done.
+- Be honest, don't lie and don't exaggerate - Do your groundwork before replying - Prepare draft answers consult your people, both seniors and juniors - Compile documentary evidence to support each of your answers to Part B - General Controls and keep it ready - There may be some things you were required to do as per SQC 1 that you may not have done.
 Realise that these may be picked up as deficiencies by the reviewer.
-You cannot rectify quality controls (QCs) retrospectively. - The best thing is to immediately put in place the missing QCs and if the reviewer questions you, admit that you did not have those controls during the period of testing, but say that you have since installed them for future implementation
+You cannot put right quality controls (QCs) retrospectively. - The best thing is to immediately put in place the missing QCs and if the reviewer questions you, admit that you did not have those controls during the period of testing, but say that you have since installed them for future implementation

-- If you already had QCs but those were not documented, put in place the documentation before PR starts, and inform the reviewer that while you did not have such documentation during the period of testing, you have since put it in place for the future use - While this advice is for those who are caught unprepared for PR, this audience should do well to immediately start preparing to pass the PR test by - Studying the requirements of SQC 1 as given in the Standard as well as by referring to the Institute's "Implementation Guide to SQC 1" which is a very handy, practical guide for all PUs and has been specifically designed for the smaller PUs
+- If you already had QCs but those were not documented, put in place the documentation before PR starts, and inform the reviewer that while you did not have such documentation during the period of testing, you have since put it in place for the future use - While this advice is for those who are caught unprepared for PR, this audience should do well to immediately start preparing to pass the SQC 1 test by - Studying the requirements of SQC 1 as given in the Standard as well as by referring to the Institute's "Implementation Guide to SQC 1" which is a very handy, practical guide for all PUs and has been specifically designed for the smaller PUs